-This year, I’m recovering from second degree burns and have been rather ill from them all week.
+In 2016, when I originally posted this, I was recovering from second degree burns and had been rather ill from them all week.
 Pretty much everything suffered, with my poor, sweet husband having to pick up some of the slack for me.
-God used a friend I hadn’t seen in forever to get me the meds I needed, and today I have energy for a change, so I took my house down from near total disaster area to only “a little a mess.”
+God used a friend I hadn’t seen in forever to get me the meds I needed, and I finally had enough energy to clean my house.

 You know, this reads exactly like every recipe online where I get annoyed by the blather and skim to the actual recipe, lol.